 Training process

-The English Language training programme is designed according to a credit system, including: 134 credits (131 accumulative credits + 03 non-accumulative credits)) + National Defense and Security course (165 credit hours).
+The English Language programme is designed according to a credit system, including 134 credits (131 accumulative credits + 03 non-accumulative credits) + National Defense and Security course (165 credit hours).
 The training process complies with the regulations of the Ministry of Education and Training (specifically Circular 08/2021/TT-BGDDT dated March 18, 2021), training regulations for universitties and current regulations of UEF.
-The training programme is designed with a training period of 4 years, but learners can shorten it to 3 years or extend the study period to a maximum of 8 years.
-An academic year has 02 main semesters and 01 extra semester (in summer), each main semester is divided into 02 periods, each periods contains 8 weeks of study, 1 week of reserve and 1 week of exam.
+The training programme is designed for 4 years, but learners can shorten it to 3 years or extend the study period to a maximum of 8 years.
+An academic year has 02 main semesters and 01 extra semester (in summer).
+Each main semester is divided into 02 periods, each period contains 8 weeks of study, 1 week for make-up classes and 1 week of exam.

 According to the designed learning pathway, a number of special courses are arranged according to the following orientation: